 Should you remodel your kitchen or bathroom with tileboard?
-If you have tileboard in a room, is it worth keeping the material or just ripping it out?
-As with many other quick-fix home remodeling materials, tileboard is something you should thoroughly consider from all angles before you make the purchase.
-In fact, unless you have bought an older house that needs remodeling, you may have never seen tileboard.
-Tileboard is rapidly becoming an endangered species due to some of its limitations.
-But in some rooms, it may have a place in your home.
+If you already have tileboard in a room, is it worth keeping the material or should you just rip it out?
+As with many other quick-fix home remodeling materials, tileboard is something you should thoroughly consider from all angles before you make a purchase.
+Despite its name, tileboard is not similar to tile and should not be used in many of the same applications, but it can be useful as an easy covering for walls in some areas.

 What Is Tileboard?